Russia is the best holiday destination in the world. Here’s why

 Taking a stroll down Nevsky Prospekt is a must for any visit for Saint Petersburg.

-Amongst the main sights you will stumble upon on this stunning 2.5 mile avenue are the Gostiny Dvor the giant shopping mall, the National Russian Library and Kazan Cathedral.
+Amongst the main sights, you will stumble upon on this stunning 2.5-mile avenue is the Gostiny Dvor the giant shopping mall, the National Russian Library and Kazan Cathedral.

 You’ll also find the Winter Palace on Nevsky Prospekt.
 And the former home to the Tsars is definitely worth visiting.
 It’s now a museum that displays art and exhibits from around the world.

 As you make your way down Nevsky Prospekt you should do so with a pyshka in your hand!